 What started as an ambitious cheese-based business in little Enosburg Falls, Vermont, has weathered a century of changing market conditions and consumer preferences.
 But what was true back in 1899 is true today: if you make a good, wholesome and innovative product, you will find an audience.
 From its horse-and-buggy delivery system in New York City at the end of the 19th century to its nationwide distribution today, Franklin Foods has proven that point.
 Franklin Foods continues to operate in the facility where the business was originally relocated from Depot Street.
 The building has been renovated and old structures removed, but the east wing from the 1908 building, which Hildebrandt first rented to make cheese, still remains.
 Franklin Foods has been making dairy products for more than 100 years, and we look forward to continuing to serve our consumers into the next century.

 Today, the Franklin Foods traditions of excellent quality, delicious taste and dairy innovation continue.
 Franklin Foods is the third-largest cream cheese producer and second-largest private label cream cheese manufacturer in the United States and is on a mission to Re-Invent Cream Cheese® for today’s consumer and culinary professional.
-Franklin Foods’ award-winning products are distributed to industrial, institutional, foodservice, private label, supermarket, and club store accounts across the United States and in select international markets.
+Franklin Foods’ award-winning products are distributed to industrial, institutional, foodservice, private label, supermarket, and club store accounts across the United States and numerous international markets.